DavidNash2024/Win32xx/samples/Networking/Readme.txt

  2) Connect to the server.
  3) Use StartNotifyRevents to receive notification of network events.

-We are now ready to send and recieve data from the server.
+We are now ready to send and receive data from the server.
  * Use Send to send data to the server.
- * Override OnReceive and use Recieve to receive data from the server
+ * Override OnReceive and use Receive to receive data from the server
  * OnDisconnect can be used to detect when the client is disconnected from the server.